hasaycha/exercise/README.md

   npm install
   ```

-### Run the Application
+### How to run Application

+- After clone the repository, you must add file `.env`.
+For content of this file, you can copy from file `.env.example`
-For the run the application:
+- And Run the application:
  ```bash
 npm start
  ```